 Big Blaze at Cumbernauld – The Southern District, Cumbernauld, was the scene of a big conflagration on Tuesday morning, when Mr Robert Stirling’s Grain Mills were completely destroyed.
 The premises were closed as usual on Monday night and were all right when Mr Stirling paid the customary examination about ten o’clock.

 About two o’clock on Tuesday morning Mr. John Aitken, fireman at the Brickworks, noticed the buildings were on fire and gave the alarm.
 Almost immediately the whole place seemed aflame, and the roofs quickly tumbled in.
 With the absence of a water supply of any consequence near at hand, the requisitioning of a fire brigade was out of the question.

-The buildings, which were comparatively new, being erected about eight years ago, were quipped for an extensive business, and consisted of three large blocks, comprising lorry and cart shed, engine shed, and general store in one block; machinery for hay cutting and for bruising and grinding graininess another; and there were also hay loft. offices, and stables.
+The buildings, which were comparatively new, being erected about eight years ago, were equipped for an extensive business, and consisted of three large blocks, comprising lorry and cart shed, engine shed, and general store in one block; machinery for hay cutting and for bruising and grinding graininess another; and there were also hay lofts, offices, and stables.

 Fortunately the four horses in the stables were saved.
 The task of removing them, however, was one of extreme difficulty owing to the poor animals being so terror stricken by the unusual surroundings of smoke and flame that they were hardly able to move.